YANG-Mingcong/Son_Ex1/Son Projet_Update memo.md

 Client Part:
 1. Re-construction the all code for support 10 people using.
+2. Globle int maxData for instead of maxBox or int[9]

 Data Simulator:
 1. Re-construction the all code for support 10 people tesing.
+2. Globle int maxData for instead of maxBox or int[9]

 ----------------------------END-------------------------------